The Central Bank of Russia allows stock exchanges to enter the cryptocurrency market in that country.

 Another source of the Russian newspaper assured that stockbrokers supported the Central Bank’s proposal, as for them, it represents expansion in the number of financial instruments they can offer.

-However, beyond the positive comments of some of the meeting mentioned above participants, other stock market operators were skeptical about the proposals.
-They believe that trading cryptocurrencies in stock exchanges "will quickly kill the business of digital platforms that have not had time to develop."
+However, beyond the positive comments of some of the meeting participants mentioned above, other stock market operators were skeptical about the proposals.
+They believe trading cryptocurrencies in stock exchanges “will quickly kill the business of digital platforms that have not had time to develop.”

 They also argue that technical difficulties will arise due to incompatible blockchains, slow exchanges, and other obstacles.
-The decision will force stock exchanges to acquire bitcoin, so it is not clear how these platforms could handle cryptocurrencies.
+The decision will force stock exchanges to acquire bitcoin, so how these platforms could handle cryptocurrencies is unclear.

-Denis Iordanidi, CEO of Russian fintech Lighthouse, says you should take the Russian regulator's initiative with caution.
-He expressed that, given the current legislation, there is "a risk to equate the activities of the cryptocurrency exchange operator to the activities of the organizer of a stock auction."
+Denis Iordanidi, CEO of Russian fintech Lighthouse, says you should take the Russian regulator’s initiative cautiously.
+Given the current legislation, he expressed that there is “a risk to equate the activities of the cryptocurrency exchange operator to the activities of the organizer of a stock auction.”

 Moreover, this could lead to the need for proper licensing and, ultimately, to excessive regulation of the exchange market.
 On this, Vladimir Potapov, CEO of VTB Capital Investments, believes that “it is premature to make decisions of this kind concerning a market that is just beginning to take shape.”

-Although it was not clarified, you could frame this new initiative within a draft law that will regulate the bitcoin and cryptocurrency sector recently presented by the Russian Ministry of Finance.
-In this case, the Central Bank's present proposal would seek to take control of the crypto-asset market.
-It is worth remembering that the Bank is opposed to bitcoin regulation, and its position has been contrary to the law proposed by the Ministry of Finance.
+Although it was not clarified, you could frame this new initiative within a draft law that will regulate Bitcoin and the cryptocurrency sector recently presented by the Russian Ministry of Finance.
+In this case, the Central Bank’s proposal would seek to take control of the crypto-asset market.
+It is worth remembering that the Bank is opposed to Bitcoin regulation, and its position has been contrary to the law proposed by the Ministry of Finance.

-Lawmakers have already sent the Ministry of Finance bill to the Executive body seeking to assert firm control over bitcoin operations.
-According to the proposal, Russians will be able to carry out operations linked to digital currencies only through banks, using a bank account.
-Although it is now possible that stock exchanges may also participate in cryptocurrency trading if this Central Bank of Russia proposal integrates into the law.
+Lawmakers have already sent the Ministry of Finance bill to the Executive body seeking to assert firm control over Bitcoin operations.
+According to the proposal, Russians can use a bank account to carry out operations linked to digital currencies only through banks.
+However, it is now possible that stock exchanges may also participate in cryptocurrency trading if this Central Bank of Russia proposal is integrated into the law.